somax/gitbook-pub/README.md

 > you can press the `Test Hook` button to test it.

-### Readbook
+### Reading books
-Once the new version of the push to gitlab, you can immediately see the latest version of the document in `http://book.jkr3.com/books`
+Once the new version of the document push to gitlab, you will immediately see the latest version of the document in `http://book.jkr3.com/books`